How Long is it Safe to Carry a Baby in a Carrier?

 If you're planning to have your baby in the carrier for long periods, it's incredibly important that you know all of the safety guidelines:

-- When initially securing your child in the carrier, make sure the fit is tight and secure, with your baby positioned high enough that you can kiss the top of their head.
-Be aware that certain carriers or wraps may begin to sag or loosen after longer periods of wearing, so be sure to tighten it back up if this occurs.
+When initially securing your child in the carrier, make sure the fit is tight and secure, with your baby positioned high enough that you can kiss the top of their head.
+Be aware that certain carriers or baby carrier wraps may begin to sag or loosen after longer periods of wearing.
+If this occurs, be sure to lift your baby up, reposition higher, and tighten the carrier back up to achieve a secure fit.

-- Your baby's face should be visible at all times without anything obstructing their airways.
-Check frequently when baby-wearing for longer periods of time, especially in the early months and ensure that baby's chin is lifted up off its chest as apposed to tilted forward and down which could potentially restrict airflow.
+Your baby's face should be visible at all times without anything obstructing their airways.
+Check frequently when baby-wearing for longer periods of time, especially in the early months and ensure that your baby's chin is lifted up off its chest as opposed to tilted forward and down, which could potentially restrict airflow.

-- Make sure your baby has appropriate head and neck support, especially if they haven't developed their head control yet. if the baby falls asleep after wearing for a long period of time, you can make use of the extra head and neck support options provided by the carrier.
+Make sure your baby has appropriate head and neck support, especially if they haven't developed their head control yet.
+Wearing the carrier correctly, ensuring that the carrier fully supports your baby’s back with the top panel positioned at the mid ear or at least the nape of the neck, should provide sufficient head and neck control.
+If you are bending, turning, reaching, or moving about more quickly, be sure to provide added support of your baby’s, especially with newborns, by palacing your hand behind your baby’s neck.
+If your baby falls asleep after wearing for a long period of time, you can make use of the extra head and neck support options provided by the carrier.
+However still be aware not to cover baby’s face and airways.

-- Be aware of temperature regulation.
-Make sure the carrier is made from breathable materials, and consider your local climate when choosing fabrics and dressing yourself and your child.
-Think of the carrier as a layer of clothing, so throughout the day, be aware of baby's temperature so as to avoid overheating.
-Throughout the day, watch out for signs that they're overheating.
+Be aware of temperature regulation.
+Babies are not able to regulate their body temperature and even up to their first year of life, temperature regulation is still developing.
+It is important therefore to make sure that the carrier is made from breathable materials, and consider your local climate when choosing fabrics and dressing yourself and your baby.
+Think of the carrier as a layer of clothing.
+Throughout the day, be aware of the temperature so as to dress your baby accordingly and avoid overheating in the carrier.
+Signs of overheating would be hot skin, flushed or pale skin, excessive sweating, damp hair, rapid breathing, fussiness, irritability.

 Other Factors Influencing Carrying Duration